soanvig/Beavero/README.md

 and saved in output directory with the same name but with *.min.js* suffix.

 Uglifier module can be set in *combine* mode (see [Configuration/Uglifier](#uglifier-1) section), which causes all files to be minified and combined into one file.
-However, you should be careful, because **file combining order is not guranteed**.
+However, you should be careful, because **file combining order is not guaranteed**.
 If your code depends on including order it can cause problems.

+### Images
+*Images* module is made for copying and compressing your graphic files.
+It supports JPEG, PNG and GIF files.
+SVG files are supported too, however they are not compressed.

+By default file compression is disabled (see [Configuration/Images](#images-1)), due to long execution time.
+It is recommended to enable compression just before push to server, and have it disabled during development process.

 ## Configuration
 Whole custom configuration is handled by one file: `beavero_config.json`, which is a JSON file.